The Board of Wesfarmers Limited and the role and responsibilities of Board and management

 - Monitoring the Group’s safety performance and overseeing implementation of strategies to improve safety performance and enhance workplace safety awareness

-- With the support of the Remuneration Committee, overseeing the Group’s remuneration framework and remuneration outcomes for senior management
+- Overseeing the Group’s remuneration framework and remuneration outcomes for senior management

 - Reviewing the processes in place to attract, develop, motivate and retain talent

-- Reviewing policies, reporting and processes to improve the Group’s system of corporate governance
+- Reviewing and updating policies, reporting and processes to improve the Group’s system of corporate governance and compliance